KratosMultiphysics/CoSimIO/tutorial/python/README.md

     print("Disconnected!")
 ```

-You may find this example in connect_disconect.cpp file in the `solver_integration/cpp` folder
+This example can be found in [integration_tutorials/python/connect_disconnect.py](../../tests/integration_tutorials/python/connect_disconnect.py).

 ## Tutorial 4: Data Exchange
 One of the important missions of the _CoSimIO_ is to send and recieve data between processes.
-The `ExportData()` method can be used to send data to the Kratos or directly to another solver:
+The `ExportData()` method can be used to send data to the Kratos or directly to another solver/software-tool:

 ```python
 info = CoSimIO.Info()